simpleiot/simpleiot/docs/adr/7-jetstream-store.md

     access to only part of a cloud instance.
 - How robust is the JetStream store compared to SQLite in events like [power loss](https://www.sqlite.org/transactional.html)?
+- Are there any other features of NATS/JetStream that we should be considering?

 ## Decision